There are 3 common stages of back pain,

 3) Disc herniation

-Example - If you have ever been for a long drive you’ll know after a period of time you’ll start to move around and fidget in your seat because your back, neck, hips, knees etc start to ache.
-This is because the joints are not moving, so after more time in the same position you feel the need to get out and ‘stretch your legs’.
-Once you're out of the car and move around the pain/discomfort almost immediately starts to reduce.
+Example - If you've ever been for a long drive you’ll know after a period of time you start to move around and fidget in your seat because your back, neck, hips, knees etc start to ache.
+This is because the joints are not moving.
+Fidgeting will help for a short period of time but then you'll feel the need to get out and ‘stretch your legs’.
+Once you're out of the car and move around the services etc the joints can move again and the pain/discomfort almost immediately starts to reduce.

 What chiropractors do is find the restrictions in the facet joints and perform an adjustment to restore movement, which provides the same relief to the joint and muscles as getting out the car in the example above.